Wonik-Studios/HashAxe/README.md

 ## Windows:

-On Windows, it's preffered that you extract it to a directory in C:/ to prevent it from being tampered with.
+On Windows, it's prefered that you extract it to a directory in C:/ to prevent it from being tampered with.
 To be able to use `hashaxe` as a command, you'll need to add the folder where the HashAxe executable is located to your Path enviornment variable.

 Search up "Enviornment variables" in Windows search and open "Edit enviornment variables for your account".
 Select "Path" in your list and click "Edit..".
 Press "New" to add a new entry.
 Insert in the path to the folder containing the HashAxe executable, and press OK.
 You can then close that app, HashAxe is now installed.